emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 Next up, we’re deciding where to put the output and error logs.
 These files will be simple text files that contain all of the output or error messages from your scripts, which will be invaluable when something goes wrong.
-You’ll notice that I created a directory under `test` called `slurm_log`, where these will be stored.
+You’ll notice that I created a directory under `testing` called `slurm_log`, where these will be stored.
 You can go ahead and create this directory using `mkdir`.
 Another thing to note is that the `%j` in each of these text file names will get turned into the unique job ID